clayton-rogers/12Golf/README.md

 ### Release History
+vX.X ():
+- Added an info screen when waiting for the party leader to start the next game.

 v1.2 (19 Jul 2015):
 - Added a score screen which is displayed when the round finishes.
 - A new round can be started after viewing the score screen.